Edward Hawkins (Biographical details)

 Hawkins catalogued the Greek coins in the collection in 1837.
 These are marked EH on registration tickets.

 Hawkins's collection of more than 10,000 satirical prints was purchased by the BM Trustees for £650 from his son after his death, and forms the basis of the important collection of this material in the Department of Prints and Drawings (1868-8-8-3207 to 13802).They are entered on the database as purchased from Hawkins' estate.
 The satires are accompanied by his own manuscript catalogue: see P&D library P.3.7 to 12 and P.6.4 to 9.
+According to Reid's repport to the trustees of 22 April 1868, Hawkins had spent nearly 50 years building up the collection.

 John Allan, 'Guide to the Department of Coins and Medals, British Museum', London 1934.